 Back to all blogposts

-How to create API in PHP and successfully standardise endpoints?
-With JSON-API of course!
+How do you create an API in PHP and successfully standardize endpoints?
+With JSON-API, of course!

 Marcin Szołtysek